fivetran/dbt_jira/README.md

 ## Contributions
 A small team of analytics engineers at Fivetran develops these dbt packages.
 However, the packages are made better by community contributions!

 We highly encourage and welcome contributions to this package.
-Check out [this post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package!
+Check out [this dbt Discourse article](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package!

 # 🏪 Are there any resources available?
 - If you have questions or want to reach out for help, please refer to the [GitHub Issue](https://github.com/fivetran/dbt_jira/issues/new/choose) section to find the right avenue of support for you.